Recommendations

 Senior Film Conservator

-For those who were mesmerized by The Stone Age, a true Animation masterpiece from 1931, the quest for comparable cinema becomes a journey through the fringes of film history.
+For those who were mesmerized by The Stone Age, a true Short masterpiece from 1931, the quest for comparable cinema becomes a journey through the fringes of film history.
 Our curated selection of recommendations echoes the very essence of The Stone Age.

 The legacy of The Stone Age is built upon its ability to create a hauntingly beautiful cinematic landscape.